Chapter Two: On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints

 - I think this is mixing two different discussions that are related but do not solve each other.
 Tufte’s mantra to get rid off chart junk is absolutely implying this god-view.
 But the reverse (including chart junk) does not automatically solve the problem.
 I would question if people perceive the ornaments as subjective that they would in the same turn question the subjectivity of the data.
 This might not be what you wanted to say but I can imagine people who are not familiar with the discussion might misunderstand it.

 - I find these very scientific-driven tests (from both sides) very problematic.
 Even more so from a data feminism perspective.
 Recalling a chart or the message after a certain time does not make it a better graphic.
 This especially manifests in saying that it is therefor more effective.
 I believe that (especially in the context of this book) memorability should not be the only thing that contributes to effectiveness (and as it sounds therefor the quality of the graphic).
 I would even question if the quality of a graphic should ever be measured by a quantified view/score.
 Your (very right) critique that rationality is prioritized is here praised in the effectiveness.
+In summary I think that describing this single study is shortening this lengthy discussion to a deceptive conclusion and this study in particular is problematic in respect to your overall message.

 Please don’t misunderstand me: I don’t want to start a discussion about chart junk here but instead think that people might withdraw the wrong conclusion from your excursus.